Menu Top

 A circle with centre O.

-AB is another tangent at point C, which intersects XY at A and X'Y' at B.
+A third tangent AB touches the circle at C and intersects XY at A and X'Y' at B.

 To Prove: